AlessandroRossi87/Plant-Parenthood/README.md

 * As a User I can Sign Up so that I can interact with other users
 * As a User I can Log In so that I can Post, Comment, Request and React
 * As a User I can Log Out so that I can exit the website
-* As a Logged Out User I can either Sign Up or Log In

 **Navigation**